Skip to main content

 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...CfSsBH94jcPyb8

-Allosterism by change in protein flexibility and population shifts
+Allosterism by changes in protein flexibility and population shifts

-Sometimes crystal structure show little difference between the apo- and holo-forms of the protein containing a separate allosteric binding site.
-One example is the enzyme dihydrodipicolinate synthase (DHDPS) which catalyzes the first step in the bacterial and plant pathways for lysine synthesis.
+Sometimes, the crystal structure shows little difference between the apo- and holo-forms of a protein that contains a separate allosteric binding site.
+One example is the enzyme dihydrodipicolinate synthase (DHDPS), which catalyzes the first step in the bacterial and plant lysine biosynthetic pathways.
 DHDPS catalyzes the synthesis of 4-hydroxy-2,3,4,5-tetrahydro-2-dipicolinic acid from aspartate-β-semialdehyde and pyruvate.
 One explanation for allosterism in the protein is that it occurs on time scales too short to be seen in crystal or NMR structures.
-Rather some transient conformation might cause allosterism.
-Such changes are detectable in molecular dynamics simulation of the protein in the presence and absence of the allosteric effector molecule.
+Rather, some transient conformation might cause allosterism.
+Such changes are detectable in the molecular dynamics simulation of the protein in the presence and absence of the allosteric effector molecule.

 This possibility suggests that the allosteric effector might change the distribution of possible transient conformational states within a population of such states.
 If an allosteric effector bound one of the transient states in the population, that state would be "removed" from the ensemble of states, shifting the dynamic equilibrium among the populated states to produce more of the specific conformation that binds the allosteric effector.
-This sounds remarkably like the T to R state conversion in the MWC model oxygen binding to hemoglobin and the allosterism discussed above with the enzyme glycogen phosphorylase only a much shorter time scale.
-This model is consistent with a conformational selection model in which the allosteric molecule binds preferentially to a different preexisting conformational state that exists transiently.
+This sounds like the T to R state conversion in the MWC model oxygen binding to hemoglobin and the allosterism discussed above with the enzyme glycogen phosphorylase, only on a much shorter time scale.
+This model is consistent with a conformational selection model, in which the allosteric molecule binds preferentially to a preexisting, transient conformational state.

 Zymogen Activation

-A zymogen also called a proenzyme, is an inactive precursor of an enzyme.
-A zymogen requires a biochemical change (such as a hydrolysis reaction revealing the active site, or changing the configuration to reveal the active site) for it to become an active enzyme.
+A zymogen, also called a proenzyme, is an inactive precursor of an enzyme.
+A zymogen requires a biochemical change (such as a hydrolysis reaction that reveals the active site or a conformational change that exposes it) to become an active enzyme.

 Protease enzymes secreted by the pancreas are initially synthesized as zymogens.
-The pancreas secretes zymogens to help prevent the enzymes from inappropriately digesting proteins in the pancreatic cells in which they are synthesized.
+The pancreas secretes zymogens to help prevent enzymes from inappropriately digesting proteins within the pancreatic cells where they are synthesized.
 Enzymes like Trypsin are synthesized as proenzymes.
-For trypsin, trypsinogen is an inactive precursor that is translated in the rough endoplasmic reticulum and transported to the Golgi apparatus for sorting.
-Trypsinogen is always co-synthesized and packed with a pancreatic secretory trypsin inhibitor (PSTI) that inhibits its premature activation.
+For trypsin, trypsinogen is an inactive precursor translated by the rough endoplasmic reticulum and transported to the Golgi apparatus for sorting.
+Trypsinogen is always co-synthesized and packaged with a pancreatic secretory trypsin inhibitor (PSTI), which inhibits premature activation.
 Thus, there are two mechanisms in place to maintain the inactivity of the protease within the pancreas: (1) synthesis of the zymogen or proenzyme form, and (2) co-expression of a trypsin inhibitor protein that will bind and inhibit any prematurely cleaved trypsin until it has reached the small intestine.
-An animation showing structural differences between bovine trypsinogen (magenta) with just amino acids 10-15 of the presequence (spacefill orange) and mature trypsin (cyan) is shown in Figure \(\PageIndex{23}\).
+An animation showing structural differences between bovine trypsinogen (magenta) with just amino acids 10-15 of the pre-sequence (spacefill orange) and mature trypsin (cyan) is shown in Figure \(\PageIndex{23}\).

-During packaging within the Golgi system, the trypsinogen and other digestive enzymes condense into core particles and are packed in zymogen granules.
-The condensed enzymes are stable and minimal activation happens within the zymogen granules.
-Once the pancreatic cells receive secretory stimuli, these zymogen granules are released in to the lumen of the pancreatic duct, which carries the digestive enzymes into the duodenum.
+During packaging in the Golgi apparatus, trypsinogen and other digestive enzymes condense into core particles and are packed into zymogen granules.
+The condensed enzymes are stable, and minimal activation occurs within the zymogen granules.
+Once pancreatic cells receive secretory stimuli, zymogen granules are released into the pancreatic duct lumen, which carries the digestive enzymes into the duodenum.
 Once in the duodenum, enteropeptidase activates trypsinogen by removing the 7-10 amino acids trypsinogen activation peptide (TAP) from the N-terminal region (see above).
-Removal of TAP induces conformational change resulting in active trypsin.
+Removal of TAP induces a conformational change, resulting in active trypsin.
 TAP is immunologically distinct from the same sequence within trypsinogen, thereby allowing the detection of trypsinogen activation in situ.

-Once activated, trypsin will cleave and activate other zymogen proteases and lipases present in the duodenum.
-These include the activation of elastase, chymotrypsin, carboxypeptidase, and lipase as shown in Figure \(\PageIndex{24}\).
-Zymogens are also found in other cellular processes as well.
-For example, intracellular proteases known as caspases, are activated in a similar manner during the process of cellular apoptosis or programmed cell death.
+Once activated, trypsin cleaves and activates other zymogen proteases and lipases in the duodenum.
+These include the activation of elastase, chymotrypsin, carboxypeptidase, and lipase, as shown in Figure \(\PageIndex{24}\).
+Zymogens are also found in other cellular processes.
+For example, caspases, intracellular proteases, are activated similarly during cellular apoptosis (programmed cell death).
 The process of blood clotting also involves the activation of zymogens.

 Figure \(\PageIndex{24}\): Activation of proenzymes